uber/kraken/KRAKEN_MAC_SETUP_CODELAB.md

 #### **Other Common Issues**

-1. **Permission Denied Errors**: Make sure you applied the `chmod +x` fixes to all Dockerfiles
-2. **TLS Certificate Errors**: Ensure all configuration files have `disabled: true` for both server and client TLS
-3. **Port Conflicts**: Make sure ports are not in use by other applications
+- **Port Conflicts**: Make sure ports are not in use by other applications
-4. **Docker Desktop**: Make sure Docker Desktop is running and `host.docker.internal` is available
+- **Docker Desktop**: Make sure Docker Desktop is running and `host.docker.internal` is available

 ### Getting Help